 Participants may only be placed in non-selective state secondary schools, including academies and free schools.
 Participants can be placed in University Technical Colleges, and sixth form colleges that teach A-level courses providing they can get sufficient experience of another Key Stage in line with the ITE provider’s requirements.
 Participants cannot be placed in schools in special measures.

 Participants on the School Direct Fee route:

 The school will provide a place for the training year, with the expectation that they will then employ the participant for their NQT induction, from July of Year 1(2021).
 If the school is unable to commit to employing the participant for two years from the start of Year 2, they will need to notify their ITE provider by Easter of Year 1, so an alternative school can be found for the participant.
-The third year of the programme is optional for both candidate and school.

 Participants on the School Direct Salaried route: